at-cg/Hands-On-Tutorials/Demo 2/README.md

 We will need one more tool called [Samtools](https://anaconda.org/bioconda/samtools) for this.
 One can install Samtools from [source](https://github.com/samtools/samtools#building-samtools) or by using package managers such as [conda](https://anaconda.org/bioconda/samtools).

 ```
+# In the following commands, give the complete path to samtools where you installed it
 samtools view -hSbo alignments.bam alignments.sam
 samtools sort alignments.bam alignments.sorted.bam
-samtools index alignments.bam
+samtools index alignments.sorted.bam
 ```

 Now, we have all the files that we need for alignment visualization using IGV.
-First upload the reference genome using `Genome` -> `Local File` upload option.
+First uncompress the reference genome `ecoli_rel606_reference.fasta.gz` and upload it using `Genome` -> `Local File` upload option.
 Next, upload `alignments.sorted.bam` using `Tracks` -> `Local File`.

 Finally, in the search textbox, type any coordinate range that you wish to visually inspect.
+Zoom in to any region, say `CP000819.1:1736399-1737202`, which implies that you wish to inspect alignments in the interval `1736399-1737202` on the reference genome.
+What all do you see?